dvig14/OS-Simulations/mem-relocation/Readme.md

 correctly perform the address translations yourself.
 Then, when done, run with the -c flag to check your answers.

-In this homework, we will assume a slightly different address space than our canonical one with a heap and stack at opposite ends of the space.
-Rather, we will assume that the address space has a code section, then a fixed-sized (small) stack, and a heap that grows downward right after, looking something like you see in the Figure below.
-In this configuration, there is only one direction of growth, towards higher regions of the address space.

 ```sh
   -------------- 0KB
   |    Code    |